openedx/edx-documentation/en_us/shared/subsections/open_response_assessments/OpenResponseAssessments.rst

 with peer assessments, the learner compares the rubric to his response and selects an option for each of the criteria.

-If you include both peer and self assessments, we recommend that you include the peer assessment before the self assessment.
+If you include both peer and self assessments, edX recommends that you include the peer assessment before the self assessment.

 .. _PA Scoring: